Professor, University of Michigan

 Development of new methods for nuclear materials identification and characterization for nuclear nonproliferation and homeland security applications; Monte Carlo code development; passive and active interrogation; inverse problems; neutron spectrum unfolding; imaging.

 Professor Pozzi is the founding Director of the Consortium for Verification Technology (CVT) 2014-2019 and the Consortium for Monitoring, Technology, and Verification (MTV) 2019-2024, two large consortia of multiple universities and national laboratories working together to develop new technologies needed for nuclear treaty verification.
-In this capacity, she directs the work of 25 faculty members and over 250 students engaged in research projects within the CVT.
+In this capacity, she directs the work of 25 faculty members and over 250 students engaged in research projects within the consortium.

 She is the recipient of many awards, including the 2006 Oak Ridge National Laboratory Early Career Award, 2006 Department of Energy, Office of Science, Outstanding Mentor Award, 2012 INMM Edway R. Johnson Meritorious Service Award, 2012 UM Nuclear Engineering and Radiological Sciences Department, Outstanding Achievement Award, 2017 IEEE Distinguished Lecturer, 2018 Rackham Distinguished Graduate Mentoring Award.
-She is a Fellow of the American Nuclear Society and a Fellow of the Institute of Nuclear Materials Management.
+She is a Fellow of the American Nuclear Society, the Institute of Nuclear Materials Management, and the IEEE.